July 2026 Snapshot

 Key Insights

-Other Higher Education leaders score highest on Growth (4.2/5) and Narrative (4.1/5).
-Over the past six months, the most notable change is an increase in Narrative orientation.
+Other Higher Education leaders score highest on Growth (4.2/5) and Stakeholder (4.1/5).
+Over the past six months, the most notable change is a decrease in Operations orientation.
 Their leading priority is understanding and managing ai/technology transition in workforce, while their most pressing challenge is inconsistent performance with high volatility between tests.
-They measure success through driving real business results (for product strategy) and make decisions using historical pattern analysis - examine what happened in previous industrial revolutions to predict ai outcomes.
-Language that resonates includes "amazing", "variety", and "carry that torch".
+They measure success through driving real business results (for product strategy) and make decisions using guest speaker validation - uses real practitioners to show 'could i do that, could that be me'.
+Language that resonates includes "opportunity", "amazing", and "network".

 What's changing for Other Higher Education leaders?